Mixd/teaching/rwd/README.md

 If you're planning on working through the various tasks then you'll want the entire repository locally on your system.

 ### [**Download ZIP**](https://github.com/Mixd/teaching/archive/master.zip)
+Once downloaded, everything you need will be within the `rwd` folder.
+The instructions for each of the sections (shown below) are within `.md` files (short for [Markdown](https://daringfireball.net/projects/markdown/), I'd recommend viewing these files in Github.

 ## Structure
 The workshop is split into 4 different sections: